anic17/Newtrodit-LCL/README.md

 Newtrodit is a Windows and Linux supported text editor that was developed using the C programming language.

 ## Motives
 &emsp;I once tried to make a clone of the old MS-DOS [EDIT.COM](https://en.wikipedia.org/wiki/MS-DOS_Editor) in batch.
 Though during the making of it I realized something.
-It would be **really** complicated to use batch, and performance issues were starting to appear.
+It would have been **really** complicated to use batch, and performance issues were starting to appear.

-As I was quite new to C, creating Newtodit was a challenge to see how good I could make an EDIT.COM clone with more features.
-The UI got changed plenty of times —it even had a blue background once— until it became what it is now.
+As I was quite new to C, creating Newtrodit was a challenge to see how good I could make an EDIT.COM clone with more features.
+The UI got changed plenty of times —it even had a blue background back then— until it became what it is now.
 I started to love coding Newtrodit, and that's why today I'm continuing to develop Newtrodit to this day.

 # Features
 - Fast and light